ProphetFrog/restart-githubPages2blog/index.md

 ---
-title: Welcome to my blog
+title: Welcome to prophetFrog's blog
 ---

+# This is the header

+This is the content